The MLB playoffs are back on October 3rd.

 i Our VPN Buyer’s Guide provides a complete introduction and all you need to know to choose the best VPN for your needs.

-About the Padres
+About the San Diego Padres

 San Diego is the only metropolitan area to be home to a Major League Baseball team and no other franchises in any of the other major sports leagues (NFL, NBA, NHL, and MLS).
 This became the case when the NFL’s San Diego Chargers became the Los Angeles Chargers in 2017.